-Current cardiac biomarker tests used to help diagnose, evaluate, and monitor individuals suspected of having acute coronary syndrome (ACS) include:
+Current cardiac biomarker tests that may be used to help diagnose, evaluate, and monitor individuals suspected of having acute coronary syndrome (ACS) include:

-These tests allow doctors to look at the size, shape, and function of the heart as it is beating.
+These tests allow health practitioners to look at the size, shape, and function of the heart as it is beating.
 They can be used to detect changes to the rhythm of the heart as well as to detect and evaluate damaged tissues and blocked arteries.

 - EKG (ECG, electrocardiogram)

 - Coronary angiography (or arteriography)

 For more about these, visit the Non-Invasive Tests and Procedures article on the American Heart Association web site.